 Pinpoint opportunities to reduce costs

-When you consider that billions of dollars are lost worldwide each year due to bad customer service, the costs of running a customer service operation seem validated.
-Nevertheless, the more efficient your operations, the more time is freed up for customers.
-Benchmark metrics in relation to overall revenue can shine a light on where your team spends above, below, or in line with other companies of your size.
+Bad customer service costs companies billions of dollars worldwide each year.
+Not to mention that the more efficient your operations, the more time you have for customers.
+Benchmark metrics around revenue can shine a light on where your team spends above, below, or in line with other companies of your size.
 These insights can lead you toward better allocating the team’s resources.

 Grade performance objectively